xiaoyuan31/xiaoyuan31/readme.md

 ### 🌿 When I’m not coding:
 - 📚 Reading (Buddhism & Tech)
 - 🥾 Hiking in nature
-- 🏊 Swimming to reset my mind
+- ⾏ Walking to refresh myself

 ---